carolinelilyyu/Joydeep-Undergraduate-Research-AI/README.md

 # Joydeep-Undergraduate-Research-AI

 Part of my undergraduate research for Joydeep Biswas 2017 (UMass Amherst).
 This repo handles image detection/machine learning using Pytorch.
 It also handles the minimax algorithm or AI's turn for Tic Tac Toe.
-This was written in Python and communicates to C++ or Joydeep-Undergraduate-Research-GUI-Tic-Tac-Toe through ZMQ
+This was written in Python and communicates to C++ or Joydeep-Undergraduate-Research-GUI-Tic-Tac-Toe through ZMQ.
+Configuring the code to work with your machine will be essential; for example, certain file locations are configured to the creator's desktop: "/User/carolineyu/Documents/....".
+Change these paths/directories in the code (pytorch_predict.py) to match where your file locations will exist.

 ## Terminology
 - AI: Artificial intelligence: the computer program